Defacto2/database/README.md

 `mysql -u root < defacto2-inno-2019-01-15-16-10-18.sql`

-- `-u root` is the mysql sign-in account name
+- `-u root` is the database server, sign-in account name
-- `< defacto2-inno-2019-01-15-16-10-18.sql` tells mysql to import the data from the .sql file
+- `< defacto2-inno-2019-01-15-16-10-18.sql` tells mysql server to import the data from this .sql file

 I recommend using [Adminer](https://www.adminer.org) for data browsing and management.